Food and Nutrition Security

 - Increase access to and improve the nutritional quality of our federal nutrition safety net

-- Disposal (e.g., limit food waste while ensuring food safety)
+- Disposal (e.g., limit food loss and waste while ensuring food safety)

 - Integrating with Climate-Smart Agriculture on transformative discoveries, education, and engagement.